UX Design UX Research

 I was able to map out some more ideas in a lower stakes environment, as it’s much easier to make design iterations at this phase of the design.
 It was in this stage that things were starting to take shape and come together.

 High-fidelity designs applied the full EyeOnWater visual language to the refined scope.
 This phase involved several significant pivots, most notably around scope.
-The feature had begun as a broad conservation dashboard concept, and through ongoing reviews it was refined down to two core surfaces: a creation form and a detail view.
+The feature had begun as a broad conservation dashboard concept, and through ongoing reviews it was refined down to two core surfaces: a creation form and a details view.

 The finished experience